 The Bailiwick of Guernsey is committed to preventing the abuse of its financial services sector

 The Guernsey authorities, including the Guernsey Financial Services Commission, are committed to meeting established international standards on anti-money laundering and combating the financing of terrorism.
-In this respect, both the October 2003 and the January 2011 reports from the International Monetary Fund (IMF), and the September 2015 report from MONEYVAL on their evaluations of the AML/CFT framework of the Bailiwick of Guernsey concluded that the Bailiwick has a high level of compliance with the standards set by the Financial Action Task Force (FATF).
-The 2011 IMF and 2015 MONEYVAL evaluation reports are available below.
+In this respect the September 2015 report from MONEYVAL, and prior reports in October 2003 and January 2011 from the International Monetary Fund (IMF), on their evaluations of the AML/CFT framework of the Bailiwick of Guernsey concluded that the Bailiwick has a high level of compliance with the standards set by the Financial Action Task Force (FATF).
+The 2015 MONEYVAL and 2011 IMF evaluation reports are available below.

 IMF 2011 Evaluation Report